Centuria (manga): Ladies of Midnight

-Roche is a sadistic witch who belongs to the Ladies of Midnight, a coven that worships the Deity of the Night.
+Roche is a sadistic witch who belongs to the Ladies of Midnight (真夜中の貴婦人, Mayonaka no Kifujin), a coven that worships the Deity of the Night.
 Upon learning that a girl named Diana is the host of their leader, she and her fellow witch Elise temporarily joined forces with Elstri and her party in order to seek an audience with the child.
 Her gift is the Flames of Sin, which allows her to summon fires to burn her enemies with, and the fire grows exponentially based on the amount of her target's sins.